barisyagan/Marketplace-DApp/README.md

 At this stage do not use ganache session that test runs are made on.
 Use new one.
 After the test run, close and open a new ganache session (ganache-cli)
 ##### ------ ------
 For the conveniece please terminate the ganache session by closing the terminal tab.
 Then restart a new one as described above.
 Once the ganache session is started again:
-1. Find and copy the mnemic key words at the top of the ganache session.
+1. Find and copy the Mnemonic seed phrases at the top of the ganache session.
 2. Open browser and the Metamask extension of the browser.
 3. Click " import using account seed phrase " at the metamask.
 If this option is unavailable changing the network may help.
-4. Complete step 3 with the seed phrases copied from ganache and wtih your new unimportant password.
+4. Complete step 3 with the Mnemonic seed phrases copied from ganache and with your new unimportant password.
 5. Change network at the Metamask to " local host 8545 ".
 6. In the terminal that opened at the inside of the app folder run these truffle commands:
 ```